 ODH was awarded $2 million/year for the next 5 years, for a total of ~$10 million to support maternal mortality prevention efforts (9/30/2019 – 9/29/2024).
 ODH is one of 9 awardees.

-With support from this funding, the PAMR will build on the existing program and infrastructure to mobilize data-to-action efforts by:
+With support from this funding, the PAMR will build on the existing program and infrastructure within Ohio to mobilize data-to-action efforts by:

-- improving the collection, analysis, and application of state-level data on maternal mortality and severe maternal morbidity; and
+- Improving the collection, analysis, and application of state-level data on maternal mortality and SMM; and

 Enhancing Reviews and Surveillance to Eliminate Maternal Mortality (ERASE MM)